MSc in Water Resources Engineering: Career, Skills, Scope, Options, Outlook

 Course Outlines

-Course outlines for a Master of Science in Water Resources Engineering program can vary depending on the specific school and program.
+Course outlines for a Master of Science in Water Resources Engineering program can vary depending on the school and program.
 However, common courses that may be included in such a program include:

 • Hydrology: This course covers the study of the movement, distribution, and management of water on Earth, including the water cycle and the factors that affect it.